 “After that, if you continue to feel fear, anger, and so on, you need to look at the thoughts that you’re thinking that are re-stimulating the circuitry that is resulting in you having this physiological reaction, over and over again.”

 For example: Ediths daughter Fran is 15.
-Fran came home from school, banged the front door and stormed up to her room.
-Edith asked Fran if she was alright, only to receive a surly grunt as Fran slammed her bedroom door.
-Edith felt tense, worried at her daughters mood and annoyed at her rudeness.
-The distress chemicals now flooding through her body, Edith reinforced her own distress by make up stories as to why Fran might be so cross, did someone in school upset her, was she being bullied, had she been caught doing something she shouldn't, she also started thinking about what the atmosphere of the house would be like for the rest of evening and then to top it all she was catastrophising about the term ahead!
-Exhausting and understandable.
+Fran came home from school, slammed the front door, grunted and stormed up the stairs to her room.
+Within seconds, Edith went from relaxed to uptight and tense.
+Worried at her daughters mood and a bit annoyed at her rudeness, distress chemicals now started flooding throughout Ediths body.
+Edith then reinforced her distress by making up stories, "Why is Fran so cross?
+Did someone in school upset her?
+Is she being bullied?" .
+Edith was doing a great job flooding her body with even more distress chemicals as she was telling herself these stories.
+To further her distress she now found herself dreading the impending atmosphere in the house for the rest of evening and to top it all she began to catastrophise about the year ahead!

-At first it almost seems robotic to some, but over times the skills of mindfulness allow us to approach our life and our relationships with ease, especially the relationship with ourselves.
+At first it almost seems impossible or robotic to some, but over times the skills of mindfulness can be cross mapped into all areas of our lives.
+This allows us to approach our life and our relationships with a fresh perspective and with ease and authenticity.

 1) Learn to meditate.
-Just sit for 10 minutes.
-In fact focus on the following:
+Sit for 10 minutes.

 3 Times: Breathe in through your nose to a count of four, hold for a count of 5 and breathe out out to a count of seven. notice the sensation of the breath through your nostrils for five (it's not that hard, it doesn't take long and 10 minutes a day during will help)